 To inspect this requirement, the inspector(s) should review the licensee’s PSPs, implementing procedures, and associated training aids and documentation to verify that the licensee conducts tabletop demonstrations in a manner that evaluates and challenges the licensee’s protective strategy.

-Verify the licensee has measures to ensure that controllers, used for tactical drills and FOF exercises are trained and qualified to ensure that each controller has the requisite knowledge and experience to control and evaluate exercises.
-(10 CFR Part 73 App B VI.C.3.(l)(4))
+Verify the licensee has developed, implemented, or is prepared to implement measures to ensure that controllers used for tactical response drills and FOF exercises are trained and qualified to ensure that each controller has the requisite knowledge and experience to control and evaluate exercises.
+(10 CFR Part 73 App.
+B, Sec.
+VI.C.3.(l)(4))

 Specific Guidance